subfuzion/voting-app/README.md

 | @subfuzion/database | [![npm (scoped)](https://img.shields.io/npm/v/@subfuzion/database.svg)](@subfuzion/database) | [![Travis](https://img.shields.io/travis/subfuzion/docker-voting-app-nodejs.svg)](https://travis-ci.org/subfuzion/docker-voting-app-nodejs)
 | @subfuzion/queue    | [![npm (scoped)](https://img.shields.io/npm/v/@subfuzion/queue.svg)](@subfuzion/queue) | [![Travis](https://img.shields.io/travis/subfuzion/docker-voting-app-nodejs.svg)](https://travis-ci.org/subfuzion/docker-voting-app-nodejs)

+## Quick Start

+Get Docker for free from the [Docker Store](https://www.docker.com/community-edition#/download).
+This app will work with versions from either the Stable or the Edge channels.

+> If you're using [Docker for Windows](https://docs.docker.com/docker-for-windows/) on Windows 10 pro or later, you must also switch to [Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

+Run in this directory:

+    $ docker-compose up

+You can also run it on a [Docker Swarm](https://docs.docker.com/engine/swarm/).
+If you haven't initialized one yet, run:

+    $ docker swarm init

+Once you have your swarm, then run:

+    $ docker stack deploy --compose-file docker-stack.yml vote

 ## About the Voting App

 This app is based on the original [Docker](https://docker.com) [Example Voting App](https://github.com/dockersamples/example-voting-app).